Bwc9876/git-from-scratch/index.typ

 This hash serves as a unique identifier for that object, any references to it will use this hash.

-To store an object, Git will take the #strong[first two] characters of the hash and create a folder with them, and then place the object data in a file names with the rest of the hash.
+To store an object, Git will use the #strong[first two] characters of the hash to create a new folder in `.git/objects`.
+Then Git will place the object data in a file named with the rest of the hash.

 == Object Hashing Example
 <object-hashing-storage>

-The silly cat is hashed into:\
+Let's consider an object that's hashed into:\
-#acc1[9a]#acc2[143d55e1bf0e61c61def985dade29d8ed53d85].
+#acc1[9a]#acc2[143d55e1bf0e61c61def985dade29d8ed53d85]

-That hash is split up.
+That hash is split up:

 - #acc1[9a] becomes the name of a folder in `.git/objects/`
 - #acc2[143d55e...] becomes a file in that